Grocery Stores in Playa Del Carmen

 Grocery stores in the center of Playa Del Carmen or close by

-In the downtown area Walmart and Mega are in the best locations to walk to.
+In the downtown are you can find Walmart, Chedraui Select, Aki and Mega are in the best locations to walk to.
 Walmart is on 30th Avenue and 8th St and Mega is on 30th Avenue and Constituyentes Avenue.
+The new Chedraui Select is on 10th Avenue and 34th Street.
 Chedraui has one location on the south end of town just south of Avenida Juarez and next to the 307 highway and another location in Plaza Las Americas (accessible by car or public transportation).
 Soriana is located in Centro Maya shopping area at the south end of town.
 You need a car to get to this location or by public transportation.
 Aki is right on 30th Avenue between Walmart and Mega grocery stores an is between 12th and 14Bis St. So based on location you might pick one of these.
 Each has a little different offering.
 There are some other smaller markets but in general, these are where tourist and people that live here shop.

 What Walmart is like in the downtown of Playa Del Carmen